ViaVersion/ViaFabric/README.md

   optionally [ViaRewind](https://viaversion.com/rewind))**:
   Your server can accept older versions.
 Your client can connect to newer versions.

+  Note: When using ViaFabric for versions older than 1.17, you need [Java 8 builds](https://ci.viaversion.com/)

 - Server-side: See https://viaversion.com/

 - Client-side: